metablaster/WindowsFirewallRuleset/Readme/SecurityAndPrivacy.md

 the site.

 Another example where VPN or proxy proves useful is to avoid an IP ban.\
-However major benefit of using VPN and proxy is privacy because it hides your online identity, allowing you to browse the internet anonymously.
+However major benefit of using VPN or proxy is privacy because it helps to hide your online identity, allowing you to browse the internet anonymously.

 It's difficult to suggest VPN since VPN's aren't free and proxy services which you can find online aren't to be trusted.\
 Therefore suggested software for VPN or proxy that is free is [Psiphon][psiphon]

-Psiphon is a standalone executable which doesn't require elevation, their company has servers world wide and you're able to choose from a set of countries in the UI.
+Psiphon is a standalone executable which doesn't require elevation, it's free, their company has servers world wide and you're able to choose from a set of countries in the UI.

 [Table of Contents](#table-of-contents)